 A fake T206 Plank card with registration differences.

-However the ink outside of any border should look mostly solid and not have the half-tone dots of a modern card that I outlined above.
+However, the ink outside any border should look mostly solid and not have the half-tone dots of a modern card I outlined above.

-Here's the same example of that fake E98 Cobb I showed from above.
+Here’s the same example of that fake E98 Cobb I showed above.

-Here on the real Goode T206 card below, there are some minor registration issues--note the blue outside the border and how it is just a bunch of splotchy inconsistent blue dots--this is what an early T206 print would look like.
+On the real Goode T206 card below, there are some minor registration issues.
+Note the blue outside the border, which is just a bunch of splotchy, inconsistent blue dots.
+This is what an early T206 print would look like.

 I will note that on many common T206 fakes, you can sometimes identify fakes by noticing similar registration issues on common reprints.